Topical Clusters

 Ongoing optimisation

-Regular maintenance tasks:
+Regular maintenance tasks

-• Update cluster structure as content evolves
+• Update cluster structure as content evolves and business focus changes

-• Refine organisation based on user behaviour
+• Refine organisation based on user behaviour and content performance data

-Performance tracking:
+Performance tracking

 • Monitor which clusters drive most traffic